VishnuGPT/Basketball-Upcoming-Matches-/README.md

 Project Title:- Basketball Upcoming Matches

-Description:- Displays upcoming NBA games using Balldontlie API(https://www.balldontlie.io/)
+Description:- Displays upcoming NBA games using Balldontlie API(https://www.balldontlie.io/).

-  Includes Date and time of the match
+Includes Date, time of the match and Teams Playing.

-  Teams Playing

 |How to run locally?|